jaredtsmith/ftd_api/README.md

     -e, --pending           Export only pending changes.
 Only valid for EXPORT mode.
 Ignored if 'url' is supplied
     -i ID_LIST, --id_list ID_LIST
-                            Comma separated list of ID values to export.
-This is essentially a filter by ID on the export.
-Only valid for EXPORT mode.
-Ignored if 'url' or 'pending' are supplied
+                            A Comma-separated list of ID values to export or remove from an import.
+This is essentially a filter by id on the export or an exclusion filter on import.
+Valid for IMPORT and EXPORT mode.
+Ignored if 'url' or 'pending' are supplied.
     -n NAME_LIST, --name_list NAME_LIST
-                            Comma separated list of names to export.
-This is essentially a filter by name on the export.
-Only valid for EXPORT mode.
-Ignored if 'url' or 'pending' are supplied
+                            A Comma-separated list of names to export or remove from an import.
+This is essentially a filter by name on the export or an exclusion filter on import.
+Valid for IMPORT and EXPORT modes.
+Ignored if 'url' or 'pending' are supplied.
     -t TYPE_LIST, --type_list TYPE_LIST
-                            Comma separated list of types to export.
-This is essentially a filter by type on the export.
-Only valid for EXPORT mode.
-Ignored if 'url' or 'pending' are supplied
+                            A Comma-separated list of types to export or remove from an import.
+This is essentially a filter by type on the export or an exclusion filter on import.
+Valid for IMPORT and EXPORT modes.
+Ignored if 'url' or 'pending' are supplied.

 ## Contributing